DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/05_distribution_platforms.md

 All these websites are operated much like small specialized bookstores - even though they don't sell anything.
 However they demonstrate the viability of an approach which is the complete opposite of that of mainstream businesses such as Amazon and bookfi.org - namely, offering a relatively small collection of personally selected publications.
 If the website enjoys a strong reputation, as in the case of UbuWeb, AAAAARG or Monoskop, users will regularly return to the site, and download and read works by authors they have never even heard of, simply based on the fact that the work is available on a site they trust.

-What online booksellers could learn from these websites:<br/>
+What online booksellers could learn from these websites:

 - Simplicity combined with encyclopedic scope.
 No other website except Amazon makes it so easy to find and download electronic books in any genre or language, from bestsellers to obscure out-of-print cult classics.
 - Simplicity of format.
 The sites provide mostly PDFs and EPUBs, depending on the format the work was presented in.